 There is a comprehensive online safety policy in place to support children's understanding of the risks related to being online.
-This can be identified within our PHSE curriculum.
+This can be identified within our citizenship curriculum.

 We will check that Rivelin Primary filtering provider is signed up to relevant lists (CSA content, sexual content, terrorist content your internet connection blocks child abuse and terrorist content).
 Staff have all signed the acceptable use policy and this has been shared in staff meetings.
 This training includes use of filter (smooth wall) systems.
 In accordance with our online safety policy, any incidents flagged through filtering will be recorded and acted upon.
+Staff when having their induction with the DSL will be talked through the filtering and monitoring system and have regular updates regarding the use of filtering and monitoring.